 Want to be a Garden Designer?

-..this course has been producing very successful landscapers and garden designers for over 20 years
+This course has been producing very successful landscapers and garden designers for over 25 years

-- Supported by a wide variety of unique resources including videos, photographs, online library articles... but most of all, opportunity for one on one interaction with highly qualified and experienced landscape professionals
+- Supported by a wide variety of unique resources including videos, photographs, online library articles, but most of all, the opportunity for one on one interaction with highly qualified and experienced landscape professionals.

 “People working in garden design or as landscape gardeners will find this to be a very comprehensive course.
 Not only will you learn about construction techniques, garden features, and landscape detailing, but you will also learn how to draw plans and design different types of gardens.
 Add to that; plant, soil, and maintenance knowledge, and you can appreciate the diversity and completeness of this compelling course.”